someengineering/fixinventory/docs/source/components.rst

 - :ref:`component-ckworker` provides workers that load `plugins <https://github.com/someengineering/cloudkeeper/tree/main/plugins>`_ to perform collect and cleanup operations.
 - :ref:`plugins` are a collection of worker plugins like `AWS <plugins/aws/>`_

-To give you a better understanding of how cloudkeepers components interact with each other and where prometheus and arangod come in, we have prepared this Visualisation for you.
+To give you a better understanding of how cloudkeepers components interact with each other and where prometheus and arangoDB come in, we have prepared this visualisation for you.

 .. image:: _static/images/query_documentation2x_10.png
   :alt: Component connection